 RECORDS MANAGEMENT PROGRAM

-Queens College has been selected as a site for implementation of the new CUNY Records Retention and Disposition Schedule, which was completed by the Office of the General Counsel and approved by the New York State Archives.
-The schedule specifies how long various types of college records must be kept to satisfy legal, fiscal, administrative, and academic requirements.
-The records management program is created in order to develop a structured and organized system of record keeping and to facilitate the disposal of unnecessary and outdated documents held by college departments.
+Queens College has implemented the CUNY Records Retention and Disposition Schedule, which was completed by the Office of the General Counsel and approved by the New York State Archives.
+The schedule specifies how long various types of college records must be kept to satisfy various best practices: legal, fiscal, administrative, and/or academic requirements.
+The records management program is created in order to maintain an organized, useful and compliant system of record keeping and to facilitate the disposal of unnecessary and outdated documents held by college departments.

-This website contains the CUNY Records Retention Policy, the QC Administrative Department Schedule (commonly held records), the QC Academic Department Schedule (commonly held records), the records retention schedule approval form, as well as the records management certificate of destruction form (see links to the right).
+This website contains the CUNY Records Retention Policy, the QC Administrative Department Schedule (commonly held records), the QC Academic Department Schedule (commonly held records), as well as the records management certificate of destruction form (see links to the right).

 Frequently Asked Questions about Departmental Schedules

 1. What is a Departmental Schedule?

 3. How do I read my Departmental Schedule?